simon-anthony/VodafoneOEM/libexec/README.md

 1) Add the Cluster Target (1908635.1)

+	In order to discover the cluster database (rac_database) target it is necessary to:

-	a) An agent on all nodes of the cluster 1360183.1
+	a) An agent installed on all nodes of the cluster (1360183.1)

 	b) It is also necessary to firstly discover (add) the 'cluster' target.